To live a life that’s fulfilled, fun and sustainable, a strong body and mind are needed.

 I’m getting better at managing my thoughts, emotions and mental health through the inevitable business challenges - even when I’m feeling stressed, sick or have a long, anxiety-inducing list of things to get through.
 I’m also getting better at recognising the early signs of the negative cycles I used to succumb to, and respond more quickly to minimise the depth of the spiral.

-In the past few years I’ve made small, incremental changes to my diet (like giving up the daily addiction I had to Coke Zero), having an almost two and a half year spell from alcohol (that started with a goal of not drinking for a month, then all of 2019 and I just kept going), giving up hot chips (I think, forever - do I really need them again?) and I've settled on a carb-conscious diet with lots of greens, lots of water and not-too-many treats.
+In the past few years I’ve made small, incremental changes to my diet (like giving up the daily addiction I had to Coke Zero), having an almost three-year spell from alcohol (that started with a goal of not drinking for a month, then all of 2019 and I just kept going), giving up hot chips (I think, forever - do I really need them again?) and I've settled on a carb-conscious diet with lots of greens, lots of water and not-too-many treats.
 It’s the type of diet that I picked up from Chief Brabon and Emilie Brabon-Hames.

 This year I’ve also been experimenting with a few 13-hour and 16-hour intermittent fasts guided by the Zero app.
 It turns out I still eat more often than I need to (which is super-easy to do when you work from home, are prone to worry-fueled delay and it’s only a short walk from the home office to the pantry with its calorie-filled comfort and distraction).